burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Published and Forthcoming Papers

-Federalism and Democratic Backsliding in Comparative Perspective. (with Robert Kaufman & R. Daniel  Kelemen). <i>(Forthcoming in Perspectives on Politics)</i>
+Federalism and Democratic Backsliding in Comparative Perspective. (with Robert Kaufman & R. Daniel  Kelemen). <i>(Forthcoming at the Perspectives on Politics)</i>

 Public Opinion, Federalism, and Level of Governmental Intervention: Perceptions of Law Enforcement Response to the 2020 George Floyd Protests (with Katherine McCabe).
 2022. <i> Publius. </i> https://doi.org/10.1093/publius/pjac009